major/major.io/content/cv.md

 ## Work experience

+### Red Hat (2018)

+I work at Red Hat now as a RHEL Cloud Architect.
+My main focus is to make the RHEL on cloud experience as good, if not better, than the on-premises experience.

+In the past, I worked with the Image Builder team as we build a robust platform for building and deploying RHEL cloud images to various public clouds.
+Before that, I worked on the Continuous Kernel Integration team to provide CI/CD for the Linux kernel inside and outside of Red Hat.

 ### Rackspace (2006-2018)

 I wore plenty of hats at Rackspace (and sometimes more than one at the same